 Per stage in the pipeline, you can create automated actions to:

 - Send an email: when selecting send an email to a candidate as an action, you can choose whether this email will show as having been sent by the user that is moving the candidate in the pipeline or from one specific team member.
+You can also choose to delay sending your messages and send them at a later date and time.

 - Add a note: for other team members